 responding to union information requests;

-Participate in special projects, related to appointment and termination protocols for a wide variety of ‘academic’ appointees such as regular instructional, clinical and research faculty, GSI’s/GSSA’s, GSRA’s, and research fellows.
+participates in special projects, related to appointment and termination protocols for a wide variety of ‘academic’ appointees, such as regular instructional, clinical and research faculty, GSI’s/GSSA’s, GSRA’s, and research fellows.

-A Bachelor’s Degree or equivalent combination of education and experience is required; an advanced degree in a related profession is preferred.
+A Bachelor’s Degree or equivalent combination of education and experience is required; a juris doctorate or an advanced degree in a related profession is preferred.
 Minimum of 5 years of professional experience working in an academic environment and/or with employee or labor relations responsibilities, including participation in the collective bargaining process.
-Must be able to demonstrate strong consensus building skills.
-Requires the ability to exercise independent judgment, interpret and apply organizational policy and employ advanced reasoning skills.
-Requires the ability to effectively communicate, and to develop effective strategies to solve complex issues.
+Must be able to demonstrate strong consensus building skills and in-depth understanding of labor law.
+Requires the ability to exercise independent judgment, interpret and to analyze and apply organizational policy and employ advanced reasoning skills.
+Requires the ability to effectively communicate, and to develop effective strategies to solve complicated issues in a complex organization.

 Job openings are posted for a minimum of seven calendar days.
 The review and selection process may begin as early as the eighth day after posting.
 This opening may be removed from posting boards and filled anytime after the minimum posting period has ended.